stephankoe/blog/content/post/ssh/index.en.md

 ## Key Management

 The login on a remote computer usually requires entering a password.
-However, SSH to use cryptographic keys for authentication, enabling passwordless logins.
-This key is a unique string.
+However, SSH to use cryptographic key pairs for authentication, enabling passwordless logins.
+These key pairs consist a secret unique string (private key) and a matching public key.

-### Key Generation
+### Key Pair Generation

-To generate a key on the client computer, SSH offers the command `ssh-keygen`.
+To generate a key pair on the client computer, SSH offers the command `ssh-keygen`.
 For example, the command

 ```bash
 ssh-keygen -t ed25519 -a 420 -f ~/.ssh/demo.ed25519 -C "comment"
 ```

-generates a key using the cryptographic method [ed25519](https://de.wikipedia.org/wiki/Curve25519).
-The manual[^man-ssh-keygen] usually provides a list of the supported cryptographic methods.
-The generated key will be stored in the file `~/.ssh/demo.ed25519` that we set with the `-f` option.
-This option is optional and by default `~/.ssh/id_${cryptographic_method}`[^file-name].
-The option `-C` allows the user to add a comment to the generated key -- useful for example for documentation purposes.
-The option `-a` defines the number of rounds used for the generation of the key.
-A higher number of rounds protects better against brute-force attacks, but slows down unlocking the key.
+generates a key pair using the cryptographic method [ed25519](https://de.wikipedia.org/wiki/Curve25519).
+The manual[^man-ssh-keygen] usually provides a list of the supported cryptographic methods. `-f` controls the output path prefix for the generated key pair.
+This is optional and by default `~/.ssh/id_${cryptographic_method}`[^file-name].
+The option `-C` allows the user to add a comment to the generated key pair -- useful for example for documentation purposes.
+The option `-a` defines the number of rounds used for the generation of the keys.
+A higher number of rounds protects better against brute-force attacks, but slows down unlocking the private key.

 [^man-ssh-keygen]: `man ssh-keygen`

 [^file-name]: The variable `${cryptographic_method}` is a placeholder for the name of the configured cryptographic method (`-t` option).
 In this example, it is `ed25519`.

-During key generation, `ssh-keygen` will ask for a password.
+During key pair generation, `ssh-keygen` will ask for a password.
 This password can be chosen freely and will be used to unlock the key later.
 While optional, entering a strong password can protect against theft and misuse by unauthorised individuals[^breach].

 [^breach]: Cryptographic keys are a popular target of hackers when breaking into systems.
-For example, in 2023 hackers stole a [signing key at Microsoft](https://www.microsoft.com/en-us/security/blog/2023/07/14/analysis-of-storm-0558-techniques-for-unauthorized-email-access/) that allowed them to view the e-mail inboxes of various government organizations.
+For example, in 2023 hackers stole a [signing key at Microsoft](https://www.microsoft.com/en-us/security/blog/2023/07/14/analysis-of-storm-0558-techniques-for-unauthorized-email-access/) that allowed them to view the e-mail inboxes of various government organisations.

 `ssh-keygen` generates two files:

 - `~/.ssh/demo.ed25519` is the *private* key used to prove the identity of the client on the host, and
 - `~/.ssh/demo.ed25519.pub` is the *public* key used to authenticate the client.

-When a client logs in to a host, the host encrypts a random string using the client's public key and sends the cipher to the client.
-Because the encrypted string can only be decrypted with the private key, the client can prove its identity by responding with the correct clear text.
+When a client logs in to a host, the host encrypts a random number using the client's public key and sends the cipher to the client.
+Because the encrypted number can only be decrypted with the corresponding private key, the client can prove its identity by responding with the correct number[^response].
 Therefore, it is absolutely necessary to keep the private key secret.
 Specifically, the private key *must not* be copied onto the host, nor should it be stored in any code repositories or docker images[^docker] [@mikehanleyWeUpdatedOur2023].

+[^response]: Actually, the client does not send the exact number to the server, but a hash of the concatenation of shared session key and the decrypted number.
+The server then checks whether the hash matches the locally computed hash.

 [^docker]: Using secrets like passwords or keys naively in docker images is risky because of the immutability of the layers.
-Even deleted contents can still be accessible later on.
+Even deleted contents could still be accessible later on.
 To use secrets safely in Docker images, *[docker secrets](https://docs.docker.com/engine/swarm/secrets/)* were introduced.
 I'm planning to cover this topic in a later article.

 To mitigate the impact of a accidentally lost key, it is recommended to use different keys for different domains (e.g., customers, services, servers).

-### Key Distribution
+### Public Key Distribution

-Before the host can use the key to authenticate a user, it needs the public key (`*.pub`).
+Before the host can use the public key to authenticate a user, it needs the public key (`*.pub`).
 This key is normally stored in the file `~/.ssh/authorized_keys`.

 The easiest way to distribute keys from the client to hosts is the command `ssh-copy-id`: